 public view.
 It is known from the leaked CIA and BND documents, that

-was under control of western intelligence at the time, first the BND
+was under control of western intelligence at the time, first of the BND

-and later (after BND had left RUBICON) by the CIA,
+and later (after BND had left RUBICON) of the CIA,

 although it is unclear what the extent of this control

 was and how long it lasted.
 It seems likely that this only affected the